ojwoodford/NLLSsolver.jl/README.md

 - **Allow residuals to dynamically change the variables they depend on** to broaden the types of problems that can be optimized.
 - **Add additional solvers**
 - **Add constraints**, such as equality and inequality constraints on variables.
+- **Improve code coverage of tests**
+- **Add separate docs pages** with much more detail

 Help is needed to improve both the functionality of the package, and also the documentation and test framework.
-If you wish to collaborate on this project, please raise an issue, stating what you would like to help with.
+If you wish to collaborate on this project, please raise an issue, indicating what you would like to help with.